eeue56/jump-to/README.md

 - Run `npm install && npm run build-package`
 - Open the dist/ folder in the repo folder as an extension

+### Shorcuts

 - ctrl-b: enable / disable the extension.
 - k: click on links by typing their randomly generated two letter ids.
 Type the first letter to narrow it down.
 - /: click on links by searching for the contents of their innerText.
 Type the string to narrow it down, automatically clicking once one link-jump is left.
 - Backspace when there's current input: go back one step.
 - Backspace when no current input / Esc: exit link jump mode, return to normal.
 - Enter when in search mode: switch to regular mode.

+This is somewhat represented by this graph:

 ```mermaid
     flowchart TB